Are you Prepared to Evacuate?

 - If possible, make arrangements to stay with the friend or relative who resides closest to your home and who will not have to evacuate.
 Discuss with your intended host the details of your family evacuation plan well before the threat of an evacuation.

 - If a hotel or motel is your final intended destination during an evacuation, make reservations before you leave.
 Most hotel and motels will fill quickly once evacuations begin.
 The longer you wait to make reservations, even if an official evacuation order has not been issued for your area or county, the less likely you are to find hotel/motel room vacancies, especially along interstate highways and in major metropolitan areas.
-Find Pet-Friendly hotels and motels.
-More pet-friendly hotels and motels
+If you have pets, make sure the hotels/motels are pet-friendly.

 - Do not attempt re-entry to an affected area until the officials say it is ok.